dettonville/dettonville.org/content/news/2019-09-29-mapstruct-1_3_1_Final-bug-fix-released.md

 ---
-title: "MapStruct 1.3.1.Final bug fix released"
+title: "Dettonville 1.3.1.Final bug fix released"
 author: Filip Hrisafov
 date: "2019-09-29"
 tags: [release, news]
 ---

-It is my pleasure to announce the 1.3.1.Final bug fix release of MapStruct.
+It is my pleasure to announce the 1.3.1.Final bug fix release of Dettonville.
-Since the Final release of MapStruct 1.3.0.Final we have received amazing feedback from the community.
+Since the Final release of Dettonville 1.3.0.Final we have received amazing feedback from the community.

 This release includes 3 enhancements, 12 bug fixes and 7 documentation improvements.